 Distance 13 miles from Low Costa Mill to Wykeham Lake

-Bay Watersports run a range of water sport activities at Wykeham Lake, as well as along the North Yorkshire Coast.
-SUP (Stand Up Paddleboarding), Kayaking and Pedalos can be found at Wykeham.
-For adrenalin filled fun such as Coasteering or Sea Kayaking then a visit to the coast is on the cards.
+Bay Watersports run a range of water sport activities along the North Yorkshire Coast, including SUP (Stand Up Paddleboarding), Dinghy Sailing, Raft Building and Kayaking.
+Plus adrenalin filled fun such as Coasteering or Sea Kayaking.
+If this is your dream a visit to the coast is on the cards.

-North Yorkshire Water Park is also based at Wykeham lake, a large floating inflatable course with slides, balance bars, climbing walls and blast bags!
+North Yorkshire Water Park is based at Wykeham lake, where you'll find a large floating inflatable course with slides, balance bars, climbing walls and blast bags!
+Other activities available include Wakeboarding, Stand up Paddleboarding, Pedalos, Kayaking and a climbing wall, as well as a Zip Wire across the lake!

 North York Moors National Park